dsanson/dsanson.github.com/301f2010/syllabus.markdown

 ## Academic Misconduct  ##

 You are encouraged to discuss the course material with your peers--philosophical conversation is one of the best ways to get better at doing philosophy.
-But your papers must be your own work, and **all sources must be cited**.
+But **your papers must be your own work**, and **all sources must be cited**.
 I will report offenders to the committee on academic misconduct.
-Academic misconduct can take on many forms: if you are confused, or need more guidance on this issue, ask.
+Academic misconduct can take on many forms, and you are responsible for understanding it: if you are confused, or need more guidance on this issue, ask.
 If you have not already, take a look at <http://oaa.osu.edu/coam/faq>

 ## Disabilities ##